VarunShivaram56/EpicReads/README.md

 The system uses a smart algorithm to analyze how books are related based on user preferences.
 It works in three simple steps:
 1. Processes book data to figure out how books are similar.
 2. Runs a recommendation model to find the best matches for the book you pick.
-3. Shows you the recommendations with book covers in the web app!
+3. Shows you the recommendations with book covers in the web app